 How to Make Money in Stocks

-How to make money in stocks: a guide for beginners to set proper goals and avoid the biggest mistakes.
+How to make money in stocks: a beginner

 Money is leverage.

-After you've paid your bills every month—rent or mortgage, food, transportation—what you have left is a tool you can use to amuse yourself, save yourself time and effort, or make more money for you.
-Thanks to the magic of compounding interest, the more you invest (not just save but invest), the more it will work for you.
+After you've paid your bills every month—rent or mortgage, food, transportation—what you have left is a tool you can use to amuse yourself, save yourself time and effort, or make more money.
+Thanks to the magic of compounding interest, the more you invest (not just save but invest), the more your money will work for you.

-While investing intelligently can be as simple as patiently contributing to an index fund, investing in stocks themselves offers opportunities to make more money, if you're willing to tolerate a little more risk and do more homework.
+While investing intelligently can be as simple as patiently contributing to an index fund, investing directly in stocks can be a great opportunity, if you're willing to tolerate a little more risk and do more homework.

-- Positive or negative announcements about the business, including getting new patents, losing legal challenges, receiving analyst ratings, and releasing earnings.
+- Positive or negative announcements about the business, including patent grants, losing legal challenges, analyst rating changes, and earnings announcements

-- Broader market trends, such as fears of economic news, annual selloffs and slowdowns, and uncertainty over political events.
+- Broad market trends, such as fears of economic news, annual selloffs and slowdowns, and political uncertainty

 Investing in stocks means investing in businesses.
-Yes, you buy and sell stocks, but the distinction Trendshare makes is that people who invest in businesses think like owners of the business.
+You still buy and sell stocks, but investing means thinking like an owner.
 How does the company make money?
 Will it be around in five years?
 10?
 50?
 What has to go right for that to happen?

 Thinking like an owner is different from thinking like a trader.
-You have more patience, but you also have to understand more about the business itself.
-You can find opportunities in cases including:
+You have more patience, but you also have to understand the business itself.
+Investing opportunities appear as:

-- New stocks with strong companies, poised to take advantage of growth opportunities.
+- New stocks with strong companies, poised to grow

 - Existing companies with competitive advantages (plenty of cash or other assets, strong brands, other economic moats)

-- Businesses emerging from periods of bad news, whether legal questions, changes in analyst ratings, slow sales times, even business cycles
+- Businesses emerging from periods of bad news, including legal questions, analyst rating changes, slow sales, and business cycles

-Figuring out the strength of the business and its opportunity to succeed as a business means understanding what makes the business work.
-That's the real homework for investing.
+How does a business succeed?
+What do you look at to figure this out?
 You have plenty of financial metrics to choose from, but something like discounted cash flow is easy to manage (because it's tied to real cash) and easy to calculate.